Step By Step 9 - Power Conditioning

 Outages are plain old blackouts, which are the Russian roulette of computing - you’ll probably get away with no damage or only minor system corruption if the power drops out, but if you’re writing to the only copy of an important file at the magic moment, you can kiss it goodbye.

 If lightning directly strikes the power lines near your house, you will have a very exciting time and probably lose some gear, unless everything is unplugged.
 Fortunately, direct strikes to power lines are rare, because, by definition, a power line is well isolated from earth, and the lightning is looking for an earth.
-Buried power and telephone lines are a different story, though; lightning strikes a long way away can result in large induced spikes on these sorts of cables.
+Buried power and telephone lines are a different story, though; even if lightning strikes a long way away from you, it can create large induced spikes on these sorts of cables that go all the way to your house.

 The bargain basement